hansslim/LatexVlnaScript/README.md

 # latex_vlna_script
 Latex script supposed to add tildes (~) in text to every .tex file in folder (and in subfolders).
 Ignores maths and verbatins.
+Ignores in default files called "appendix", "literature" and "main".

 # Known problems
 If path of .tex file is longer than circa 120 characters, file will be ignored.